sfu-cosmo/MGCAMB_v4/README.md

 <p align="center">
 <img src="img/MGCAMB_flowchart.png" width="1000" title="MGCAMB code structure" />
 </p>

+### Consistency of the code
+The General Relativity (GR) limit of the code has been tested

 ### Referencing MGCAMB
 If you use MGCAMB for your scientific work, please cite the following papers.